EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 - title - display the title above the form (1 or 0) *(optional - defaults to 0)*
 - description - display the description above the form (1 or 0) *(optional - defaults to 0)*

+##### API Key Constant

+- A few users requested the ability to store their API key in a PHP constant, inside of wp-config.php.
+With version 6.1.2, users can now define a new constant inside of wp-config.php, `YIKES_MC_API_KEY`, and assign the API key there, which will then be used throughout the plugin. <em>Note: When you define the constant, you'll still need to head into the settings page and update the plugin options.</em>

+Example:
+`define( 'YIKES_MC_API_KEY', '12345679-us2' );`

 ##### CSS Ready Classes

 ###### 2 Column Layout